-+D-340-007 Wildlife Knowledge Check (SF159) -Use electrical circuits, pictures or other methods of teaching wildlife identification or other wildlife related knowledge.
-Plan size and shape to fit transportation and display; maximum size 24 x 24 inches.
++D-340-007 Wildlife Knowledge Check (SF159) - Use electrical circuits, pictures or other methods of teaching wildlife identification or other wildlife conservation or shooting sports related knowledge.
+Plan size and shape to fit transportation and display; maximum size 24 inches x 24 inches.

-+D-340-008 Wildlife Diorama (SF160) -Box must be no larger than 24 by 24 inches.
++D-340-008 Wildlife Diorama (SF160) - Exhibit must be no larger than 24 inches by 24 inches.
 The exhibit might show grassland, prairie, agricultural woodland, riparian (stream or river corridor), wetland, and/or other area with wildlife habitat.
-Example: show a large unbroken grassland or prairie for species such as meadowlarks, greater prairie-chicken, lark bunting, grasshopper sparrows, Ferruginous hawk, burrowing owl, horned lark, upland sandpiper, or pronghorn; AND/OR show an area interspersed with several habitats such as windbreaks, farm fields, woods, waste areas, ditches, and pastures for edge-adapted species such as white-tailed deer, Northern bobwhite, mourning doves, cottontail rabbits, fox, squirrels, Northern cardinals, or blue jays.
+Example: show an area interspersed with several habitats such as windbreaks, farm fields, woods, waste areas, ditches, and pastures for edge-adapted species such as white-tailed deer, Northern bobwhite, mourning doves, cottontail rabbits, fox, squirrels, Northern cardinals, or blue jays.
 Label the habitats displayed and show at least five kinds of wildlife in their proper habitats.

-+D-340-009 Wildlife Essay (SF161) -Learn how to share educational information by writing.
++D-340-009 Wildlife Essay (SF161) - Learn how to share educational information by writing.
 Choose a conservation or wildlife topic that interests you and write an essay about it.
 For example, write about a particular species of wildlife that you have observed or about the values of wildlife.
 You might write about wildlife on a farm, in town, in a backyard, at a backyard feeder, or at other places.
-You might write about hunting, fishing, or ethics and proper behavior for hunting or fishing.
-The essay is between 100 and 1000 words long and typed, double spaced on (8.5 x 11 paper.
+You might write about ethics, proper behavior in the outdoors, hunting or fishing.
+The essay is between 100 and 1000 words long and typed, double spaced on 8.5 x 11 paper.
 You might use books, magazines, or personal interviews as resources, but you must give credit to all sources by listing them.

-+D-340-010 Wildlife Values Scrapbook (SF162) -Make a scrapbook about the various values of wildlife following guidelines in the Wildlife Conservation project booklet (4H 125).
++D-340-010 Wildlife Values Scrapbook (SF162) - Make a scrapbook about the various values of wildlife.
+This would include aesthetic, scientific, commercial, game, genetic, and/or ecological.
+One resource would be the Wildlife Conservation project booklet (4H 125).

-+D-340-011 Wildlife Arts (SF163) -The purpose of this class is to allow artistic exhibits that contain educational information about conservation and wildlife.
++D-340-011 Wildlife Arts (SF163) - The purpose of this class is to allow artistic exhibits that contain educational information about conservation and wildlife.
 Examples might include paintings, photographs, wood carvings, painted duck decoys, or songs or poems written by the exhibitor.
-Entries must be appropriate for fair display and no larger than 24 x 24 inches.
+Entries must be appropriate for fair display and no larger than 24 inches x 24 inches.
 For example, paintings or photographs should be displayed in notebook format or mounted on a sturdy display panel.
 All entries must include a title and brief explanation of the purpose or message (what is the exhibit meant to show).